News Scenarios Loan Programs About Me Pre-Qual Contact

 Interest-only keeps your monthly carry low during a hold or stabilization period.
 For investment properties with a clear plan.

 Interest-only mortgages let you pay only the interest for a set period.
-No principal reduction.
-The benefit is straightforward: lower monthly payment means better cash flow on a rental property during the hold.
+No principal reduction during that window.
+The benefit is cash-flow flexibility on a rental property during the hold, and the trade-off is that principal still has to be dealt with later.

 When the interest-only period ends, the remaining balance amortizes over the remaining term.
 That means a meaningful payment increase.
 I model the full schedule so you know exactly what's coming and when.